zencart/documentation/content/user/template/extra_pages.md

 weight: 10
 ---

-Because many people want to add content to their store, Zen Cart comes with three built in "extra" pages.
+Because many people want to add content to their store, Zen Cart comes with three built-in "extra" pages.

 These pages are [define pages](/user/template/define_pages/), which can be managed using the [Admin > Tools > Define Pages Editor](/user/admin_pages/tools/define_pages/).